imixs/imixs-workflow/src/site/markdown/modelling/activities.md

 ## ACL Properties
-The ACL Tab is used to define the Access Control List (ACL) for a workitem which is processed by the Imixs-Workflow engine.
+In the section _ACL_ you can optional define an Access Control List (ACL) to be assigned to a workitem when the event is processed by the Imixs-Workflow engine.

 <img src="../images/modelling/bpmn_screen_21.png"/>

+<strong>Note:</strong> If you define ACL settings on the Event level, the ACL settings on a [Task Element](./process.html) will be overwritten.

-The ACL defines the read- and write access a user will be granted for, after a WorkItem was successful  processed.
+The ACL of an Event defines the read- and write access a user will be granted for, after a WorkItem was successful  processed.
 This is one of the most important features of the Imixs Workflow System.
 Also the ownership can be defined by the ACL properties.
 The ACL can be set based on the 'Actor Properties' which are defined by the [process properties](./main_editor.html) of the workflow model.
 To activate the feature the option 'Update ACL' has to be checked.

-<strong>Note:</strong> If the ACL setting is defined on Event level, the ACL settings on the Task Level are overwritten.

 ### Owner, Read and Write Access: